jackyhuynh/MyCeePlusPlusKB/DataStructure/08_List/README.md

 ### **Conclusion**

 In this chapter, we learned about the ADT list, its structure, and its basic operations.
 Lists provide a versatile way to manage collections of items where order is important, and items are accessed by their position in the collection.

+---

+This update includes the expected output from the C++ code execution.
+Let me know if you need any further modifications! 🚀